sandialabs/seacas/README.md

 * NOTE: The `DOWNLOAD` and `BUILD` options can be used to download all TPL source; move to a system with no outside internet access and then build/install the TPLs.
 * The arguments can either be set in the environment as: `export COMPILER=gnu`, or passed on the script invocation line: `COMPILER=gnu ./install-tpl.sh`

-### Manually download and build dependencies (Third-Party Libraries)

-See [TPL-Manual-Install.md](TPL-Manual-Install.md) for instructions on how to manually download and install the third-party libraries for SEACAS.
-Using the `install-tpl.sh` script described above is preferred.

 ## Configure, Build, and Install SEACAS
 At this time, you should have all external TPL libraries built and installed into `${ACCESS}/lib` and `${ACCESS}/include`.
 You are now ready